Akuila Mafi

-Akuila Mafi (date of birth unknown) is a Tasmanian-raised Tongan former rugby union fly-half.
+Akuila Mafi (born in 1969) is a Tasmanian-raised Tongan former rugby union fly-half.

 Career

 Mafi started his international career playing in the 1995 Rugby World Cup Tonga squad, coached by Fakahau Valu.
 He played against Ivory Coast, in Rustenburg, on 3 June, where he replaced the first choice fly-half Elisi Vunipola during the match.
 This match was also his last cap for Tonga.